 \subsection{Convergence criterion}

 The convergence criterion plays a major role.
 If the typical fluctuations in the axis ratios arising from the discrete nature of the $N$-body representation are larger than the convergence criterion, the shapes can become more and more elliptical with each iteration.
-To solve this problem, the convergence criterion could be chosen less strict such that it is larger than the discretisation noise.
-However, this would come at the cost of being biased towards the initial chosen shape, typically a sphere.
-We do not follow this approach but choose a strict convergence criterion in the following and require that the inferred axis ratios do not vary by more than $0.1\%$ per iteration.
-If we do not converge within 50 iterations we stop and take the last shape found.
-In practice, this occurs only if a small number of particles is used for the tensor calculation and thus affects the shape at small radii only.
+To solve this problem, the convergence criterion could be chosen less strictly such that it is larger than the discretisation noise.
+However, this would come at the cost of being biased towards the initial chosen shape, which is typically a sphere.
+We did not follow this approach but chose a strict convergence criterion in the following and required that the inferred axis ratios did not vary by more than $0.1\%$ per iteration.
+If we did not converge within 50 iterations, we stopped and took the last shape found.
+In practice, this occurs only if a small number of particles is used for the tensor calculation and thus this affects the shape at small radii only.